Jodhpur Gramin district

 Jodhpur Gramin district (translated as: Jodhpur Rural) was a district in Rajasthan state of India.
-This district was formed in 7 August 2023.
+This district was formed on 7 August 2023.
 Its administrative headquarters was Jodhpur district.

 2024 updates

 On 28 December 2024, the Cabinet of Rajasthan decided not to retain 9 new districts- Anupgarh, Dudu, Gangapur City, Jaipur Rural, Jodhpur Rural, Kekri, Neem Ka Thana, Sanchore, and Sanchore, and Shahpura- along with the 3 newly created divisions—Banswara, Pali, and Sikar.